autosuwan/mini-ordering/README.md

 A streamlined, modern web-based ordering platform designed for small businesses.
 This project provides a complete solution for sellers to manage their products and orders, while offering customers a seamless checkout experience with integrated Thai PromptPay payments.

+> ⚠️ **Note/Disclaimer**: The APIs used in this project (specifically for external services like EasySlip or the Grist instance) may have expired.
+You will need to provide your own valid API keys in the `.env` file for the project to function correctly.
+---

 ## 🚀 Features

 - **Multi-Store Architecture**: Support for multiple distinct storefronts (`/s/:store_id`), allowing the platform to serve various sellers simultaneously..